Chun5/works/index.rst

 ::

-  1. Company asset
+  1. Company asset: accumulated digital asset and knowledge base for reference.

-  2. Cost cut
+  2. Cost cut: With self-help user manual, a company's labor cost gets lower.

-  3. Company image
+  3. Company image: act like a business card to show a company's image.

-  4. Entrance to products
+  4. Entrance to products: a user gets to know